zom-bi/docker-ldap/README.md

 ```

 ### Backing up data
-Data in this container is considered essential, since it influences almost
+State stored in this container is essential to many other services, that
-all other services we run.
+use authentication and authorization.
+Therefore you should think about
+backing up the LDAP database in regular intervals.

-We recently discovered that **simply copying all the data from `data` DOES
+**simply copying all the data from `data` MAY NOT WORK**, as there could
+be race conditions leading to database corruption during the backup.
-NOT WORK**, therefore we included scripts for backing up the slapd database
+The recommended way is to use the included script for backing up the database
-into a compact .ldif format.
+into a compact .ldif plain text file.

-running `tools/create-ldap-backup.sh` will create two files:
+running `contrib/create-ldap-backup.sh` will create two files:
 * `conf.ldif` is a backup of the configuration.
 * `data.ldif` contains all the saved datasets.